Scotland Against Racism

 Most Scots believe they are not racists and would like to live in a country free from prejudice.
 Racist incidents are still continuing to rise, according to the most recent figures a total of 5243 racist incidents took place in 2007/08.

 The Scottish Government is committed to promoting equality of opportunity and social justice for all those who live in Scotland.
 This means tackling discrimination and prejudice and challenging the systems, behaviour and attitudes that cause or sustain them.
+One Scotland: No Place for Racism is the Scottish Government campaign designed to tackle racism.

 It aims to raise awareness of racist attitudes, highlight its negative impact and recognise the valuable contributions that other cultures have made to our society – and make Scotland no place for racism.